 Place a Secured Authentication Practice for Call Signaling Protocols:

 Whether you use H.225 or H.323, it’s vital to configure protocols with secured authentication practices.

 To begin with, experts suggest avoiding the usage of standard H.323 authentication that makes use of MD5 hash and password.
 It is because this isn’t an encryption method and generates the same with 128-bit hash values.
 You can easily retrace the same using a process called replay.

 Instead, wrap H.225 in a TLS tunnel, which you’ll use for session layer protection using H.323.
 Password hashing is one of the most common authentication methods.
 It consists of an MD5 hash password, a username, and a timestamp to create a particular and unique hash for each type of authentication request.

 Just keep in mind that this process may have some vulnerable constituents- all thanks to the possible replay attacks.
-If you’re talking of H.225 signaling protocols, it is excellent using a timestamp for NTP server authentication well in advance.
-Thereby, set the duration of the timestamp of not more than 15 minutes for preventing replay attacks.
+If you’re talking of H.225 signaling protocols, it is excellent to use a timestamp for NTP server authentication well in advance.
+Therefore, set the duration of the timestamp to not more than 15 minutes to prevent replay attacks.

 Encrypt your Communication using SIPS and SRTP:

 Now that you’re looking to keep the information shared between a server and client safe and secure, network protection experts suggest SIPS or SIP as trusted protocols over SRTP or TLS.
 These protocols work excellently in encrypting the exchange of signaling the messages and audio traffic competently.
 The best part is that these also solve authentication, integrity, and confidentiality problems, most commonly seen in scenarios like these.